Did you know that the average household in the UK spends £60.60 per week on groceries?

 It might be a good time to leave your credit card at home and pay in cash.

-When you have a restricted amount of money in hand, it will regulate your spending.
+When you have a restricted amount of money, you will regulate your spending.
 It will also help you prioritise the foods you choose, making sure your essentials come first.

-A plan basically means you are not buying things you don’t need even if they’re a great buy.
+A plan basically means not buying things you don’t need, even if they’re a great deal.

 Knowing your weekly menu will help you do that.
-You’ll not just save money, but you’ll also be eating healthier.
+You’ll save money and eat healthier.

 Leave a Reply